 Shenzhen Xunlei or its shareholders may fail to take certain actions required for our business or follow our instructions despite their contractual obligations to do so.
 If they fail to perform their obligations under their respective agreements with us, we may have to rely on legal remedies under PRC law, including seeking specific performance or injunctive relief, which may not be effective.
-As of the date of this annual report, Mr. Sean Shenglong Zou, our co-founder and director, owned 76% of the equity interest in Shenzhen Xunlei, the variable interest entity.
 Under the equity pledge agreement among Giganology Shenzhen and the shareholders of Shenzhen Xunlei, as amended, the shareholders of Shenzhen Xunlei have pledged all of their equity interests in Shenzhen Xunlei to Giganology Shenzhen to guarantee Shenzhen Xunlei and its shareholders' performance of their respective obligations under the related contractual arrangements.
 In addition, the shareholders of Shenzhen Xunlei have completed the registration of equity pledge under the equity pledge agreement with the competent governmental authority.
 Pursuant to the contractual arrangements, we have the right to replace any shareholders of Shenzhen Xunlei at any time.
 For example, if any of the shareholders of Shenzhen Xunlei refuses or fails to perform his or her obligations under the contractual arrangements due to his or her significant equity interest in Shenzhen Xunlei and his or her relatively smaller percentage of equity interest in our company, we can enforce the contractual arrangements and transfer his or her equity interests to another appointee of Giganology Shenzhen.
 However, we cannot assure you that such transfer can be implemented successfully or without significant costs.
-As a result, there are risks that we might not be able to have an effective control over the variable interest entity in the future.
+As a result, we might not be able to have an effective control over the variable interest entity in the future.